sgangaprasath/sgangaprasath.github.io/elastInstab.md

 We begin by introducing the `auto-07p` framework [here](./).

-The problems we will be looking at (and the unique aspect of example in terms of `auto-07p` implementation) are
+The problems we will be looking at (and the unique aspect of each example in terms of `auto-07p` implementation) are

 -   [Bending of an *elastica*](./) - bifurcation diagram, solution